ShaliniM03/ShaliniMPortfolio/README.md

 - Optimized SEO and page load performance for high traffic.

 ## Results
-- Enhanced user experience.
+- Enhanced user experience and improved campaign tracking by 15%
-- Improved engagement by 65%.
+- Improved user engagement by 45%.

 ---